neuralmagic/sparsify/README.md

 -  Create a Neural Magic Account.
 -   Install Sparsify in your local training environment.
 Using a  [virtual environment](https://docs.python.org/3/library/venv.html)  is highly recommended.
 -   Get your Sparsify API key.
+-   Generate code to run your first experiment

 ### Create a Neural Magic Account CAN WE PERMALINK THESE